VPICU/phoenix_sepsis_document/README.md

 ### Defining IMV/ORS
 * **IMV**: A Cerner event "Type of Oxygen Administration" was charted with a value of "With Ventilator"
-* **ARS (Any Respiratory Support)**: "Type of Oxygem Administration" contained any value that was not "Discontinued."
+* **ARS (Any Respiratory Support)**: "Type of Oxygen Administration" contained any value that was not "Discontinued."
 This includes the following values: Continuous Mist, Discontinued, High Flow Nasal Cannula, Trach Collar, Hood, Non-Rebreather, Bi-Pap, Blow-by, Partial Rebreather, Simple Mask, T-Tube/Piece, Trach Collar, Venturi Mask, With Bi-Level, With CPAP, With Ventilator

 ### Calculating Oxygenation Level
 * **S/F Ratio**: SpO2/FiO2 (_cannot be calculated if SpO2 > 97_)